 • Medicare - Inpatient acute care services and substantially all outpatient services rendered to Medicare program beneficiaries are paid at prospectively determined rates.
 These rates vary according to a patient classification system that is based on clinical, diagnostic and other factors.
 Defined medical education costs are paid based on a cost reimbursement methodology.
 The Authority is reimbursed for medical education, eligible Medicare bad debts and disproportionate share at tentative rates with final settlement determined after submission of annual cost reports by the Authority and audits thereof by the Medicare administrative contractor.
-The Authority's cost reports for the years ended June 30, 2016, to present have not been final settled as of June 30, 2017.
+The Authority's Medicare cost reports have been final settled by the Medicare administrative contractor through June 30, 2015.